taysta/bittahbot/README.md

 Bittah uses environment variables for configuration in combination with `.env` files and python-dotenv. `.env` is excluded from source control, and the template for all variables can be found in `.env.example`.

-### Testing

-Tests are mostly integration tests and require a standing MongoDB instance; they target a separate test database instead of the regular application one.

-To run tests, first install dev dependencies with `pipenv install --dev`.
-Then simply run `pipenv run pytest`.

 ## Conventions

 ### Quotes